jrudenko/yummy-reast-api/README.md

 [frontend of which is there](https://github.com/jrudenko/project-team-4-react-node.js)

 ### The swagger api docs
-is at the http://localhost:YOU SERVER RUNNING PORT/api-docs/ path, if you run this app locally.
+is at the ht<span>tp://<span>localhost:YOU SERVER RUNNING PORT/api-docs/ path, if you run this app locally.

 ### All private environments
-than needed fir this app described in .env.example
+that needed for this app described in .env.example

 ### Initial Mongo DB collections
 is in the /utils/startupMongoDbСollections folder